IrinaNorro/IrinaNorro/README.md

     And also highly value other people's deep knowledge and not afraid to ask for help and quidance when needed.

   ### Team Player
     Studying during Covid got me finally realize I really enjoy people's company and good team work, where the whole team is determined in finding a solution for a challenge.
 But I do also enjoy peace and silence from time to time and concentrate best in my own company.

+  ### Multitalent
+    I have wide expertise in Team Assistant / Executive Assistant roles, where I have diven in exciting world of
+    - Customer Service
+    - HR
+    - Financial Management

+    I have also wide expertise in Health Care, Education and Early Education Industries and have experience following areas:
+    - Early Childhood Pedagogy
+    - School Assistance
+    - Care of people with Special need
+    - Care for Elderly
+    And have used many various technologies in daily work life.

+    I see this as a huge advantage when possibly working in future with customers in different industries.
+    I can handle anything starting from HealtTech, EdTech, Finance, CRM, HR and beyond.

   ### Stubborn
     Or maybe you want to call it determined.
 It got me to places and got me achieve many dreams.